Eric-Conn/Eric-Conn.github.io/README.md

 # About me:
 I love mathematics.
-Cureently, I am interested in algebraic topology and.
-I am also study integrals.
+Cureently, I am interested in algebraic topology.
+I am also interestd in integration.
 I am always impressed when I see aq solution to a hard integral.
 My next goal in algebraic topology is to read a research paper.
 I think reading a research poaper is a good goal becasue it gives my studies some structure.